HimanshuKumarShahi/chai-aur-react/README.md

 ## 5. Use of usestate to rerender the updated DOM tree through the Window tree.
 ## 6. Read documentation of "React Fiber Architecture"
         link: https://github.com/acdlite/react-fiber-architecture
+## 7. Tailwind Props and working on card.
+## 8.project of background changer